BiswasAnanya/saucedemo-manual-testing/05-bug-reports/bug-010-checkout-with-empty-cart.md

 ## Actual Result

 The user can proceed to the **Checkout** page even though the cart is empty.
-The issue occurs for all tested user types.

 ## Evidence

 ![Bug evidence](../Screenshots/bug-010.png)

-## Notes

-The defect allows users to enter the checkout flow without any products in the cart and is not specific to a particular user type.

 ---